vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

 This basically is a Cycle Detection Problem, we are looking to see if there is a loop in the list.
 We also want to know where the cycle starts.

 Solution
 Option 1: An easy solution would be to use an HashSet to store the nodes.
-If we come to a node that is already in the HashSet then we have a cycle.
+If we come to a listNode that is already in the HashSet then we have a cycle.

 Option 2: Since it s a Linked list problem, we can try to solve it using pointers.